raximnuraliyev/Barry-Discord-Bot/README.md

 - `barry-personality.json` — Personality traits and dialogue
 - `database.json` — User stats and moderation logs
 - `inactive-users.json` — Inactivity tracking
-- `log.json` — Moderation and activity logs
+- `reminder.json` — Stores user reminders and scheduling data

 You can create these files manually or copy them from a template if provided.
 They are ignored by git for privacy and security.